mikalai-hryb/notes/terraform.md

 ### How many APIs TF can work with?

-HashiCorp and the Terraform community have already written thousands of providers to manage many different types of resources and services.
+HashiCorp and the Terraform community have already written thousands (4000+) of providers to manage many different types of resources and services.

+* Official 30+
+* Partner 340+
+* Community 3700+

 ### What does core TF workflow look like?

 write -> plan -> apply
-a developer defines resources -> TF create an execution plan -> TF performes the proposed operations in the correct order
+a developer defines resources -> TF create an execution plan -> TF performs the proposed operations in the correct order

 refresh - TF views real word infrastructure plan - TF figures out what it needs to do (reconciling the configuration and infrastructure)